kubernetes/website/content/en/docs/contribute/generate-ref-docs/contribute-upstream.md

 View the contents of `api/openapi-spec/swagger.json` to make sure the typo is fixed.
 For example, you could run `git diff -a api/openapi-spec/swagger.json`.
-This is important, because `swagger.json` will be the input to the second stage of the doc generation process.
+This is important, because `swagger.json` is the input to the second stage of the doc generation process.

 Run `git add` and `git commit` to commit your changes.
-Now you have two commits: one that has the edited `types.go` file, and one that has the generated OpenAPI spec and related files.
+Now you have two commits: one that contains the edited `types.go` file, and one that contains the generated OpenAPI spec and related files.
 Keep these two commits separate.
 That is, do not squash your commits.

 Submit your changes as a